 Although many uses of works may be free, you should usually expect to pay something—even a minimal fee—for copyright permission.
 For example, the evolving world of stock photos has made it possible to get some photo permissions for around $5.
 Or it could be a fairly hefty payment.
 For example, using a song in a commercial usually requires a payment of several thousand dollars.

 Generally, permission fees are linked to the size of the audience your work will reach.
 A large metropolitan newspaper will have to pay more to use a photograph than a small-town newspaper.
 Commercial uses, such as advertisements, cost more than nonprofit or educational uses.
 The fees for website uses may depend upon the number of visitors to the site.

 Relying on an oral agreement or understanding is almost always a mistake.
 You and the rights owner may have misunderstood each other or remembered the terms of your agreement differently.
 This can lead to disputes.
 If you have to go to court to enforce your unwritten agreement, you’ll have difficulty proving exactly what the terms are.
 Get written permission agreements—do not rely on oral agreements.

-That said, an oral permission may be legally enforceable if it qualifies as a contract under general contract law principles.
+That said, oral permission may be legally enforceable if it qualifies as a contract under general contract law principles.
 Moreover, even if you have no explicit oral agreement, you may still have a right to use a work if permission can be inferred from the conduct of the parties.